-This test includes a calculation for estimated average glucose (eAG).
-EAG is a measurement which indicates a person's average daily blood sugar level.
-EAG is reported in the same units a person with Diabetes would see from the glucose meter they use to measure their own blood sugar.
-This measurement can give a person a more accurate assessment of how well they are managing their glucose levels because it is not based on single measurements taken at a specific time.
+In addition to measuring hemoglobin A1C levels, this test includes a calculation for estimated average glucose (eAG).
+EAG indicates a person's average daily blood sugar level.
+EAG is reported in the same units that are typically used by a blood glucose monitor.
+An A1C can be more useful than a standard blood glucose test at monitoring risk for diabetes.
 The use of the Hemoglobin A1C with eAG test is endorsed by the American Diabetes Association.

 Turnaround time for the Hemoglobin A1C test is typically 1 business day.

 Where can I find a Hemoglobin A1C with eAG test near me?

 Check our lab finder to locate a collection site in your area.